Blog 1: God’s Goodness in Your Sufferings (2 Cor. 12:7-10)

 The other man responded, “Almost every day, I wish I could be back there.
 Because ever since the soldiers released us, I haven’t experienced Jesus so near to me as He was when we were there.
 And all I want is Jesus.
 All I want is Jesus.”

-These men understood what the apostle Paul came to understand in the passage: “If suffering gives me more of Christ, then I want to embrace it, not avoid it.”
-Yet, this is something that makes absolutely no sense to us apart from the supernatural work of the Holy Spirit upon our minds and hearts.
+These men understood what the apostle Paul understood in the passage: “If suffering gives me more of Christ, then I want to embrace it, not avoid it.”
+Yet, this is something that makes no sense to us apart from the supernatural work of the Holy Spirit upon our minds and hearts.

 Suffering is not about losing something but gaining Christ.

 By nature, every single one of us is averse to suffering.
 We avoid it like the plague.
 We do so because we think suffering is primarily about losing something: your health, your money, your comfort, your freedom, your happiness, fill in the blank.